v6d-io/v6d/README.rst

 The latest version of online documentation can be found at https://v6d.io.

-If you want to build vineyard from source, please refer to `Installation`_.
+If you want to build vineyard from source, please refer to `Installation`_, and refer to `Contributing`_ for how to build and run unittests locally.

 FAQ
 ---